jesusbueren/Endogenous_Health_Groups/README.md

 This folder contains a set Fortran 90 files.

 global_var.f90: includes all the set of global variables.
-In this file, you need to change the location and length of the string of the location of the different files:
+In this file, you need to set the number of clusters (clusters=x) and change the location and length of the string of the location of the different files:

 The concatenation of the strings path and path_s_ini is where the set of initial conditions will be stored.